felixknox/uptime-script/README.md

 ## run script
 `$ cd {path to your repository folder}
 $ python uptime.py`

-Script will loop per. config.json:loop
+Script will loop as defined in config.json:loop (seconds)